borislavkostov/BkToDoList/README.md

 V3.0-Final

-App has GUI.You can see your personal To do list.
+App has GUI.You can see your personal To do list and you can add events.

 V2.0